-If you’ve ever performed QNFT (quantitative) respirator fit testing, you know that the process can sometimes be challenging and interspersed with occasional failed results which require you to retest.
+If you’ve ever performed QNFT (quantitative) respirator fit testing, you know that the process can sometimes be challenging and interspersed with occasionally failed results which require you to retest.

 The reason we perform respirator fit testing is to verify that the user can obtain an effective seal and level of comfort with their chosen respirator.
 We also want to make sure that the respiratory protection being worn provides the user with the best possible protection when required.
 The fit test is an opportunity for the user to demonstrate their level of competence with donning, doffing, and user seal check training.
 CSA Z94.4 requires that we repeat the test every other year or when there is a change to the respirator, physical condition of the user, or PPE being worn.